Sonoma’s Cornerstone Gardens is one of my very favorite public gardens to visit any time of year.

 Don’t you just want to run like a kid down the pathway, hand outstretched as you go?

-Carex divulsa with California poppies – one of my favorite native combos ever.
+Carex divulsa with California poppies – one of my favorite spring combos ever.

 The morning dew clings to the brown seedheads of the juncus, creating a sparkling diamond effect.